Behavior Analysis and Therapy

-- BAT 503 Basic Behavior Analysis
+- BAT 503: Basic Behavior Analysis

-- BAT 508 Complex Behavior Analysis
+- BAT 508: Complex Behavior Analysis

-- BAT 509A Behavior Analysis Research Designs: Single-Subject Experimental Designs
+- BAT 509A: Behavior Analysis Research Designs: Single-Subject Experimental Designs

-- BAT 512 Legal and Ethical Issues in Behavior Analysis
+- BAT 512: Legal and Ethical Issues in Behavior Analysis

-- BAT 535 Behavioral Observation Methods
+- BAT 535: Behavioral Observation Methods

-- BAT 594B Practicum in Behavior Analysis and Therapy
+- BAT 594: Practicum in Behavior Analysis and Therapy

-The student must complete satisfactorily nine hours of REHB 595A, REHB 595B (Internship in Rehabilitation) under the supervision of a behavior analysis and therapy faculty member.
+The student must complete satisfactorily nine credit hours of BAT 595 (Internship in Behavior Analysis and Therapy) under the supervision of a behavior analysis and therapy faculty member.
 The internship is typically begun following two semesters of course work.